sudghosh/CIL_CBT_APP/backend_issues_fix.md

 ## Problems Identified

-1. **Authentication Token Expiration**: ***REMOVED*** tokens were configured to expire after only 30 minutes, causing "Signature has expired" errors and 401 Unauthorized responses.
+1. **Authentication Token Expiration**: JWT tokens were configured to expire after only 30 minutes, causing "Signature has expired" errors and 401 Unauthorized responses.

 2. **Test Template Section Handling**: Mismatch between `section_id` from the frontend and `section_id_ref` in the database was causing the "No valid questions found for any of the requested sections" error.